 This course provides the classroom instruction that supports shop activities in semester four of the Machine Tooling Technics program.
 It is a lecture course that addresses the technology of various types of plastic injection mold dies.
 Major emphasis will be placed on the theory, design, and building of plastic injection molds.
 Small group activities will be utilized to enhance student learning.

 This basic communication course focuses on effective listening, speaking, reading, and writing in life and at work.
 Students demonstrate their skills both individually and in groups.
 Students also produce such employment documents as a cover letter, a resume, and a preliminary job portfolio.
 PREREQUISITE: Established score on placement assessment or COREQUISITE: 76851750 Writing Foundations for Trades.

-This technical diploma course is a continuation of Math 355.
+This technical diploma course is a continuation of Applied Technical Math 1.
 Topics covered include the basic geometry of plane and solid figures, right-triangle trigonometry, oblique-triangle trigonometry, and applications of these topics to trade and technical programs.
 Additional topics covered in this course are program specific.
 These topics include applications to machine shop formulas, Cartesian coordinates, point-to-point programming, land-surveying mathematics, and framing-square calculations.
-PREREQUISITE: 32804355 Math 355.
+PREREQUISITE: 32804325 Applied Technical Math 1.